frozenfrank/byte-bin/RESULTS.md

 The results show that **≈80.5%** of this Mandelbrot program can be parallelized which yields a theoretical minimum run time of **6.57 seconds**.
 The algorithm runs with **57.9%** efficiency on 4 threads; this efficiency quickly decreases while approaching and surpassing the processor capacity of 20 cores.

-## Details

-The remainder of this file contain the raw data and math required to answer questions about the homework exercise.

 ## Commands Used

 ```shell